lindleyw/testers/README.md

-    - the `local_lib` parameter in `smoker`, if set, will append the `-L` switch to the cpanm invocation, along with the value given, and suffixed with a subdirectory name equal to the version of Perlbrew used for the given test.
-This has the effect of isolating the dependencies which cpanm installs even with `--test-only` from each base Perlbrew installation.
+    - the `local_lib` parameter in `smoker`, if set, will append the `-L` switch to the cpanm invocation, along with the value given, and suffixed with a subdirectory name equal to the version of Perlbrew used for the given test, or 'default' for the default Perl.
+This has the effect of isolating the dependencies which cpanm installs (even with `--test-only`) from each base Perlbrew installation.

-      A `local_lib` value somewhere under `/tmp` for example will effectively cache all installed dependent CPAN modules in a place which is usually flushed at system reboot.
+      A `local_lib` value somewhere under `/tmp` for example will effectively cache all installed dependent CPAN modules in a place which is usually flushed at system reboot, but which remains intact during ongoing testing of multiple packages.

 USAGE: